 - Do I miss Cooking Professionally

-- Almost 40 Years In The Hospitality Industry and still
+- Almost 40 Years In The Hospitality Industry

 - Owning My Own Restaurant